kajic/cpghstore/README.rst

 Limitations
 ===========
-Supports only str strings (i.e. not unicode string).
+Supports only str strings (i.e. not unicode strings).
-Can only decode (loads) string values, i.e. "key"=>"123" is supported but "key"=>123 is not.
+Can only decode (loads) string values, i.e. "key"=>"123" is supported while "key"=>123 is not.